 The Ohio River Valley Water Sanitation Compact requires that the Ohio River be capable of maintaining fish and other aquatic life, suitable for recreational usage, and in safe and satisfactory condition for public and industrial water supply.
-The Commission operates a number of monitoring programs to assess the degree of use support including:
+The Commission operates a number of monitoring programs that can be used to assess water quality, including:

 - Bimonthly Sampling (nutrients/ions)

 - Clean Metals Sampling

 - Temperature and Dissolved Oxygen Monitoring (operated by the US Army Corps and Hydropower Facilities)

 - Fish Population Monitoring

 - Contact Recreation Bacteria Monitoring

 - Longitudinal and Tributary Bacteria Surveys

 - Fish Tissue Sampling

-- High Volume PCBs
+- High Volume PCBs and Dioxin Sampling

 - Algae and Nutrients

-- Special Studies

-Some inherent difficulty exists when monitoring a river system as expansive as the Ohio.
-Challenges related to both spatial and temporal coverage of the river must be approached in order for the Commission to be most effective.
-To best assess the attainment status of the Ohio River's designated uses, ORSANCO combines multiple monitoring programs as outlined above.
+Some inherent difficulties exist when monitoring a river system as expansive as the Ohio.
+Challenges related to both spatial and temporal coverage of the river must be approached in order for the Commission to be most effective with its monitoring programs.
+To best assess the attainment status of the Ohio River's designated uses, ORSANCO combines multiple monitoring programs.
 Water quality criteria used to assess use support are contained in the 2013 Revision of Pollution Control Standards for Discharges to the Ohio River (Table 4).